maarten-pennings/6502/3eeprom/README.md

 verify: 0 errors
 ```

-## 6502 with EEPROM - hardware

-Using the Arduino EEPROM programmer I have programmed an EEPROM, and connected it to an 6502.
+Once the EEPROM is programmed, we connect it to an 6502.
 The Nano will run the [address and data tracer]("../2emulation/addrdataspy6502") from the previous chapter.

 We have wired the EEPROM to be always in output mode (nCE and nOE are connected to GND).